 Mary Seibert Charitable Trust – For organizations that support the humane treatment of animals and birds within the state of South Carolina.

-One SC Fund – Funds disaster relief and recovery assistance programs throughout South Carolina.
+One SC Fund: Hurricane Response – Funds disaster relief and recovery assistance programs throughout South Carolina.

 Capacity Building Grants

-Capacity Building Mini-Grants – Funds to assist with organizational and financial stability, program quality, and growth.
+Capacity Building Mini-Grants – Funds to assist with organizational and financial stability, improved governance and growth.

 Jumpstart Grants – To build fundraising capacity for nonprofit organizations.